 Step 15: Select the slice, under FORMAT change the shape of the slice to Bevel > Convex.
 Do this for both Q1 & Q2.

-Step 16: You can do changes according to your preferences.
+Step 16: You can make changes according to your preferences.
 Finally, our doughnut chart is ready to rock.

 Things to Remember About Doughnut Chart in Excel